 The Chase Freedom Unlimited card has an intro offer of 0% APR on purchases made in the first 15 months.

 Also, you can transfer a balance from another credit card or loan with a 0% interest rate for 15 months.
+(UPDATE: This offer has expired.
+0% APR still applies to purchases made in the first 15 months, but the 0% balance transfer offer no longer applies).
 There is a balance transfer fee of 3%, but the welcome bonus offer of $150 offsets up to $5,000 transferred.
 Note that balance transfers will not earn any points nor do they count towards the minimum spending requirement to earn the bonus.

 Purchases made with the card do earn points.
 In fact, the earn rate on this card actually makes it one of our favorite cards for everyday spending.